[lowrisc-dev] Untethered lowRISC: run bbl using Verilator

 > Hello Grady,

-> However, this behaviour is no longer supported and not recommended.
+> is no longer necessary.

 > Best regards,